Context-dependent manifold learning: A neuromodulated constrained autoencoder approach: Neuromodulation details

 \section{Neuromodulation details}

-Neuromodulation in biological neural systems refers to the process by which neuromodulators (such as dopamine or serotonin) modulate neuronal activity and synaptic properties, enabling adaptive responses.
-Unlike classical neurotransmission, neuromodulation can act broadly across neural circuits, allowing the same network to produce different outputs depending on the neuromodulatory context~\citep{bargmannConnectomeBrainFunction2013a}.
+Neuromodulation in biological neural systems refers to the process by which neuromodulators modulate neuronal activity and synaptic properties, enabling adaptive responses.
 In artificial neural networks, this concept translates into dynamically adjusting network parameters based on contextual information, allowing the same network architecture to exhibit different behaviors depending on the input context.

-In our neuromodulated constrained autoencoder, we implement context-dependent activation functions where the activation parameters $\vec{\alpha}^{(l)}$ and bias vectors $\vec{b}^{(l)}$ for a pair of layers $l$ are modulated by a context vector $\vec{c}$.
+In our neuromodulated constrained autoencoder, we implement context-dependent activation functions where the activation parameters $\vec{\alpha}^{(l)}$ and bias vectors $\vec{\beta}^{(l)}$ for a pair of layers $l$ are modulated by a context vector $\vec{c}$.